adamtiger/NNSharp/docs/docs/models.md

 	IModelData GetSummary()

 Gives an object of **SequentialModelData** type.
 Therefore it is necessary to cast the output for that type.
-SequentialModelData has the following methods to access information about the layers and the model:

-	int GetNumberofLayers()

-Gives the number of layers in the model.
-The InputLayer is not taken into account.

-	string GetLayerNameAt(int idx)

-Gives the name of the layer at place *idx*.
-The counting starts at zero.

-	double GetExecutionTime()

-Gives the evaluation time of the network for one forward pass in *milli seconds*.

-	string GetStringRepresentation()

-Gives a string containing all the information of the layers.

-	LayerData GetLayerDataAt(int idx)

-Gives the LayerData for a concrete layer.
-LayerData contains the parameters of the input and the output data.
-The name of the layer is also available.
+For the details of **SequentialModelData** see the documentation's *Data structure* part.

 ## Graph model